moderndayNeo/the-gram/README.md

 ## Outline

-The Gram is a fullstack clone of Instagram built with a React frontend and a Rails backend API.
+The Gram is a fullstack reproduction of Instagram built with a React frontend and a Rails backend API.
 It uses a PostgreSQL database with AWS S3 buckets for image hosting.

 ## Features